 to help slow the spread of COVID-19.

-- All patients and visitors are required to wear a mask while in our facilities.
+to wear a mask while in our facilities.

 - Hospital patients are limited to one healthy visitor over the age of 18.